jameskingsley/Causal-Analysis-of-Discount-on-Sales/README.md

 # Causal-Analysis-of-Discount-on-Sales

-# Causal Analysis of Discounts on Sales – Sample Superstore

 ## Overview
 This project investigates the causal effect of discounts on sales using the Sample Superstore dataset.
 We aim to answer the question: